OpenMDAO/Aviary/aviary/docs/getting_started/input_csv_phase_info.md

 - climb_range: 0,
 - reserves: 0

 The initial guess of `reserves` is used to define the reserve fuel.
 Initially, its value can be anything larger than or equal to 0.
-There are two variables to control the reserve fuel in the model file (`.csv`):
+There are two Aviary variables to control the reserve fuel in the model file (`.csv`):
 - `Aircraft.Design.FIXED_RESERVES_FUEL`: the required fuel reserves: directly in lbm,
-- `Aircraft.Design.RESERVES_FRACTION`: the required fuel reserves: given as a proportion of mission fuel,
+- `Aircraft.Design.RESERVES_FRACTION`: the required fuel reserves: given as a proportion of mission fuel.

-If the value of initial guess of `reserves` is not 0 and is within the allowed range, the initial guess of reserve fuel is determined by the parameter `reserves`:
+Users should set one of them to zero.
+If the value of initial guess of `reserves` (also in the model file if any) is 0, the initial guess of reserve fuel comes from the above two Aviary variables.
+Otherwise, it is determined by the parameter `reserves`:
-- if `reserves > 1.0`, we set `Aircraft.Design.FIXED_RESERVES_FUEL = reserves`,
+- if `reserves > 10`, we assume it is the actual fuel reserves.
-- if `0.0 <= reserves <= 1.0`, we set `Aircraft.Design.RESERVES_FRACTION = reserves`.
+- if `0.0 <= reserves <= 10`, we assume it is the fraction of the mission fuel.
+The case when `reserves` is between 1 and 10 is non-sensical but technically valid.

 The initial guess of `reserves` is always converted to the actual design reserves (instead of reserve factor) and is used to update the initial guesses of `fuel_burn_per_passenger_mile` and `cruise_mass_final`.